-This page describes how Google Cloud SQL works with PostgreSQL users and roles.
+This page describes how Cloud SQL works with PostgreSQL users and roles.
 PostgreSQL roles enable you to control what kind of access and capabilities a user has then they access your PostgreSQL instance.

 PostgreSQL roles and users